 - Please visit the Mail Services website for additional information, or contact Mail Services directly at 609-258-1352.

-Parking.
 Freshmen and sophomores are prohibited from bringing cars to campus.
-Currently, upperclass students are permitted to park their cars in assigned student parking lots.
+Currently juniors and seniors are permitted to park their cars in assigned student parking lots.
 Upperclassmen may not register a vehicle on behalf of a freshman or sophomore.
 The parking and registration charge for the academic year is $200.

 The University also has many bike paths; for many it is a preferred way to traverse the campus.
 Bicycles should be secured at bike racks located throughout campus that accommodate more than 3,600 bikes.
 All bikes must be registered with Transportation & Parking Services.
 Students are strongly encouraged to wear bicycle helmets and should obey local traffic laws.

 Regardless of class year, all students living in a residential college are required to purchase a meal plan.
-First- and second-year students may select the Unlimited, Block 235 or 190 meal plan.
-Upperclass students residing in a residential college must sign up for a minimum of a Block 95 plan.
 Meal plans are optional for students residing outside of the residential colleges.
+Meal plan options for freshmen and sophomores living in the residential colleges, as well as juniors and seniors living in residential colleges or upperclass housing, are outlined on the Campus Dining website.
 Students with a meal plan may dine in any residential college or the Center for Jewish Life.
 The Center for Jewish Life is a certified kosher dining facility.
 When considering which type of plan to purchase, it is important to remember that there are a limited number of kitchen facilities in the dormitories suitable for the preparation of full meals.

-Dining Services also provides a bag lunch program to students with meal plans.
-Bag lunches are available Monday through Friday and may be ordered on-line.
+Campus Dining also provides a Lunch-to-Go program to students with meal plans.
+The Lunch-to-Go program is available Monday through Friday and may be ordered online.

 Students who miss a meal in the residential colleges are eligible for Late Show, which features late lunch Monday through Friday and late dinner Monday through Thursday.
 Late Show meals are served at the Frist Campus Center Food Gallery at the following times: lunch 2-3:30 p.m. and dinner 8:30-10 p.m.
 One meal credit (swipe of a student's TigerCard) may be used for each Late Show meal.

-For more information about residential college dining facilities and meal plans visit the Dining Services website.
+For more information about residential college dining facilities and meal plans visit the Campus Dining website.

-Many upperclass students join one of the 11 eating clubs immediately adjacent to the campus, which operate independently.
+Many juniors and seniors join one of the 11 eating clubs immediately adjacent to the campus, which operate independently.
 Five of the clubs are nonselective, which means students can join by signing in.
 The other six clubs are selective, with new members chosen by current members.
 All of the eating clubs are coed and offer shared meal plans that allow members residing in a four-year residential college to eat meals in both their eating club and their residential college.

-Some upperclass students decide not to join an eating club or sign up for a University dining plan.
+Some juniors and seniors decide not to join an eating club or sign up for a University dining plan.
 Instead they become “independents” and prepare their own meals in dormitory kitchens.
 The University also has co-ops at 2 Dickinson St., Brown Hall and 1901 Hall.
 Co-op members often shop and cook as a group.

 Shopping & Banking

 The Princeton University Store, or U-Store is one of the oldest independent co-ops in the country.
 It is governed by a board of trustees comprising students, alumni and administrators and owned by its members.
-Members of the co-op receive a 10 percent discount on most purchases in the store at 36 University Place, in the insignia store at 114 Nassau St. and online.
+Members of the co-op receive a 10 percent discount on most purchases in the store at 36 University Place, in the insignia store at 114 Nassau St., and on the Princeton University Store website.
 Membership is available to anyone and may be opened at any U-Store register, or online.